Christmas Card Origins in Albany, New York

-Queen Victoria wed German-born Prince Albert in 1840 – you can watch their romance from the beginning in a new Masterpiece program called Victoria starting Sunday, January 15, 2016 at 9pm – and it was in 1848 that the Illustrated London News published a drawing of the royal family around a decorated tree, which was something Albert grew up with Germany.
+Queen Victoria wed German-born Prince Albert in 1840 – you can watch their romance from the beginning in the Masterpiece program Victoria, with the second season starting Sunday, January 14, 2018 at 9pm – and it was in 1848 that the Illustrated London News published a drawing of the royal family around a decorated tree, which was something Albert grew up with Germany.
 It was five years before the illustration that an artist was commissioned in England to design a card for Christmas.

 Around this time across the pond in New York State, in December 1842, Albany merchant Richard H. Pease used a woodcut image of Santa Claus to advertise for his Great Variety Store.
 This was published in the Albany Evening Journal.
 It was sometime between 1847 and 1850 that Pease printed the first Christmas card in America.
 It was a lithograph showing a family surrounded by holiday gifts, food and drink with “To” and “From” at the bottom of the image, according to the Albany Institute of History and Art.